Huanglei66/EXIT-Supply/Meituan-Domains.md

-#  Representative business domains on Meituan app
+#  Representative business domains on the Meituan app

 ## Homepage Recommendation Domain
 The homepage recommendation domain displays items in the form of a feed stream.
 Once users land on the Meituan homepage, they can see the recommended items directly without having to click anything.